-- d.
-The financial product shall have at least 95% of its assets (excluding ancillary liquid assets) covered by the ESG analysis. - e.
-The financial product shall invest at least 10% of its assets in "sustainable investment" as defined in Article 2(17) of SFDR-level I.
+- The financial product shall have at least 95% of its assets (excluding ancillary liquid assets) covered by the ESG analysis. - The financial product shall invest at least 10% of its assets in 'sustainable investments' as defined in Article 2 (17) of the SFDR-level I.

-To assess good governance practices of the investee companies, the Investment Manager relies on Amundi ESG scoring methodology.
+To assess good governance practices of the investee companies, Amundi has developed an ESG scoring methodology.
 Amundi's ESG scoring is based on a proprietary ESG analysis framework, which accounts for 38 general and sector-specific criteria, including governance criteria.
-In the Governance dimension, Amundi assess an issuer's ability to ensure an effective corporate governance framework that guarantees it will meet its long-term objectives (e.g. guaranteeing the issuer's value over the long term).
-The governance subcriteria considered are board structure, audit and control, remuneration, shareholders' rights, ethics, tax practices and ESG strategy.
+In the Governance dimension, we assess an issuer's ability to ensure an effective corporate governance framework that guarantees it will meet its long-term objectives (e.g. guaranteeing the issuer's value over the long term).
+The governance sub-criteria considered are: board structure, audit and control, remuneration, shareholders' rights, ethics, tax practices and ESG strategy.
 Amundi ESG Rating scale contains seven grades, ranging from A to G, where A is the best and G the worst rating.
-G-rated companies are excluded from investment universe.
+G-rated companies are excluded from our investment universe.